 What not to do

-- If PayPal doesn't make your funds available immediately from payments for an item you sold, you're not allowed to hold shipment until the funds are released.
+- If your funds are not immediately available from payments for an item you sold, you're not allowed to hold shipment until the funds are released.

 Listing formats without handling time